volard/os-knowledge-base/SSH.md

 > Secure Shell

+- SSH typically uses AES or Blowfish encryption and always requires some sort of authentication method before data is transmitted

-one of many tunneling protocols that create secure network connections.
+- one of many tunneling protocols that create secure network connections.